 It is a sharp November night when Rory Hobble spots something impossible in the night sky.

-His bedside clock reads 23:38 and the only sound is his mum yelling from the other side of the bedroom, struggling through yet another bad dream.
-He puts down his binoculars and shuffles across his bed, leaning warm arms into the chill windowsill.
-Far, far below is a little world, wrapped up in a bitter blanket of violet and shadow.
-Unfastening the latch, Rory opens the window, the bedroom warmth depressurised into the night and replaced with the wind’s frosty breath.
-He loves the tingle of goosebumps popping up over his skin, like little barrows in an English meadow.
-This always wakes him, when the cold snaps at his cheeks ripping the sleep from sore eyes.
-But more than anything, he adores craning his neck up towards the clouds, hungering for all the wonders and mysteries that await beyond the sky.
+He drops his binoculars, glancing at the bedside digital clock, which projects an eerie, red 23:38.
+The only sound is the occasional yell of his mum from the other side of the bedroom, struggling through yet another bad dream.
+Shuffling over the bed, he leans his arms into the chill windowsill.
+Far, far below is what seems such a little world, barbed in shadow.
+Unfastening the latch, Rory pushes the window open, the bedroom warmth depressurised into the night and replaced with the wind’s bitter breath.
+Goosebumps assemble over his skin like inverted meteor craters.
+This always wakes him, when the cold snaps at his cheeks, clawing the sleep from sore eyes.
+But more than anything, he adores craning his neck towards the clouds, hungering for all the wonders that await beyond the sky.

-Rory glances briefly back towards his mum, whose face is twisted with familiar nightmares.
-But she doesn’t wake.
+Rory glances at his mum, whose face is twisted and sweaty.
+She doesn’t wake.

 Then it comes…that voice, that doubt which sickens his mind:

 Rooory, Rooory.
 Mum might get cold.
 Then she might get ill.
 Then she might–